 I can’t recommend Clooney enough.
 It was a brilliant dining experience, the dishes embrace my food loves, sustainable, local and a brush with Japanese flavours.
 What made the meal even more memorable was the staff.
 All so friendly from arrival to seeing me out the door to a taxi to get me safely back to my hotel.

 If you find yourself heading to Auckland, make sure to book in at Clooney as soon as you know you are going.
 You won’t be disappointed.
+An alternative and another top notch restaurant in Auckland is The Grove and highly recommended.

 Must try dish: CanNori & Cloudy bay clams with silky egg and garum